Learning-based adaption of robotic friction models: Introduction

 \subsection{Related work}

-The success of neural networks in the last decade \citep{Krizhevsky2012, Silver2016, Fawzi2022, Jumper2021} inspired engineers to explore their application in modeling complex dynamics, including friction.
-Selmic and Lewis \cite{Selmic2002}, for example, developed neural network models for friction that utilized specialized architectures with discontinuous activation functions.
+The success of neural networks (NN) in the last decade \citep{Krizhevsky2012, Silver2016, Fawzi2022, Jumper2021} inspired engineers to explore their application in modeling complex dynamics, including friction.
+An overview of data-driven approaches for friction modeling is given in Table~\ref{tab:related-work}. \citet{Selmic2002}, for example, developed neural network models for friction that utilized specialized architectures with discontinuous activation functions.
 This design aimed to enhance the fitting of the observed friction data, ultimately reducing the number of required neurons, training time, and data.
-Subsequently, Ciliz and Tomizuka \cite{Ciliz2004} adopted this approach to improve the control of robotic joints.
-Another common approach is to use a hybrid method consisting of a simple parametric model and a complicated neural network.
-Ciliz and Tomizuka \cite{Ciliz2007} showed that this approach improves over both, a single parametric model and a single neural network, since it combines the flexibility of a neural network with the known dynamics captured by the simple parametric model, thus, introducing an inductive bias in the architecture.
+Another common approach is to use a hybrid method consisting of a simple parametric model and a complicated neural network. \citet{Ciliz2004, Ciliz2007} showed that this approach improves over both, a single parametric model and a single neural network, since it combines the flexibility of a neural network with the known dynamics captured by the simple parametric model, thus, introducing an inductive bias in the architecture.

-Recent research has aimed to leverage the structure of dynamics and learn multiple models to complement each other.
-Huang and Tan \cite{Huang2012}, for instance, trained two neural networks specifically for modeling friction.
-Guo et al. \cite{Guo2019} took this a step further by learning additional, individual neural networks for the inertia matrix, the Coriolis torque, and the gravitational torque, which were subsequently combined into a single neural network.
+Recent research has aimed to leverage the structure of dynamics and learn multiple models to complement each other. \citet{Huang2012}, for instance, trained two neural networks specifically for modeling friction. \citet{Guo2019} took this a step further by learning additional, individual neural networks for the inertia matrix, the Coriolis torque, and the gravitational torque, which were subsequently combined into a single neural network.
 They also adapted discontinuous activation functions for friction torque.
 Most of the work, however, does not capture the hysteresis effect of friction, as they lack a dependence on the history.
-To model this, Hirose and Tajima \cite{Hirose2017} applied a Long Short-Term Memory (LSTM) network, a type of recurrent neural network (RNN) that can naturally process sequences by maintaining a hidden state.
-Another approach was taken by Tu et al. \cite{tu2019modeling}, who used genetic algorithms (GA) to compute suitable initializations for the neural network weights.
-For human-robot interaction, it is crucial to be able to estimate the external torque of robot joints, which was the goal of Liu et al. \cite{Liu2021} by approximating the friction using neural networks.
+To model this, \citet{Hirose2017} applied a Long Short-Term Memory (LSTM) network, a type of recurrent neural network (RNN) that can naturally process sequences by maintaining a hidden state.
+Another approach was taken by \citet{tu2019modeling}, who used genetic algorithms (GA) to compute suitable initializations for the neural network weights.
+For human-robot interaction, it is crucial to be able to estimate the external torque of robot joints, which was the goal of \citet{Liu2021} by approximating the friction using neural networks.